maniselvaraj/system-design-cheat-sheets/distributed_transactions.md

 <ul>

 <li>Coordinator failure is blocking as nodes will not know what to do
 <li>Hence, 2 PC is blocking due to coordinator failure

-<li>May need server reboot and manual abort of Txns
+<li>May need server reboot and manual abort of transactions
 <li>N/W round trip cost
 </li>
 </ul>